 Titus 1:5-9

-While sharing harmful teachings can upset an entire family, a family who is intentionally pursuing God can bless their entire community.
+While harmful or unhealthy family patterns can damage communities, a family who is intentionally pursuing God can bless their entire community.

 They must be silenced, since they are upsetting whole families by teaching for shameful gain what they ought not to teach.